Are you proud of your LinkedIn presence?

 From that ‘brain dump’ certain keywords will stand out.
 Try to incorporate those keywords into your Headline and turn that Headline into some sort of personal statement: ‘I help my customers to…’

-LinkedIn is a bit like a search engine similar to Google so including the right keywords in your Headline and About section is a MUST.
+LinkedIn is a bit like a search engine, similar to Google.
+So, including the right keywords in your Headline and About section is a MUST.

-LinkedIn is about lead generation but in a meaningful and trustworthy environment; it’s NOT automated lead generation (something I hate with a passion!).
+LinkedIn is about lead generation, but in a meaningful and trustworthy environment.
+It’s NOT about automated lead generation, something I hate with a passion!

 When I ask the question: “How many pieces of new business do you need in the next 12 months to make your business really successful?”
 It’s rare people say they need more than 10 new pieces of business when their own business is a business-to-business one.

-Then I ask them: “What’s your conversion rate when you get in front of the right person, with the right product and the chemistry is right?”
+Then I ask them: “What’s your conversion rate when you get in front of the right person, with the right product, and the chemistry is right?”
 Most people say, it’s pretty high and they win a lot of those opportunities.

-So let’s say I lower that percentage and take the highest figure of 10 new pieces of business and lower the conversion rate percentage to 50, I’m then saying, “you need 20 prospects in your pipeline this year to make yourself successful, do you?”
-And they often reply with, “Yes, I guess if you put it that way I do”.
+So let’s say I lower that percentage and take the highest figure of 10 new pieces of business and lower the conversion rate percentage to 50.
+I’m then saying, “You need 20 prospects in your pipeline this year to make yourself successful, do you?”
+And they often reply with, “Yes, I guess if you put it that way, I do.”

 We engage with each other on LinkedIn.
 We have relationships with Connections (other people!) on LinkedIn.
 Companies on LinkedIn are kind of like third party inanimate objects, you can’t have a conversation with a company.
-So, using your Company Page on LinkedIn is a complete and utter waste of time.
+So, using your company page on LinkedIn is a complete and utter waste of time.

 This is because: